vipulnaik/diet-exercise-health/notes/2024-04-30-urgent-care-visit-and-tests.md

 that the people at the front desk as well as the doctor were confident that I was covered by the insurance and would likely have no copay or only a nominal copay.

+### Other tests

+I was also billed $488.23 for the tests.
+The breakdown was as follows:

+* $355.04 for the H. Pylori breath test (compare to https://requestatest.com/h-pylori-breath-test that gives prices of
+  $199 for LabCorp and $225 for Quest Diagnostics).
+This comprises a raw cost of $398 and in network savings of $42.96.

+* $119.03 for the other blood tests (CMP, CBC, and lipase) which is not too far off from the cost of ordering these test via requestatest.com.
+This comprises a raw cost of $166 and in network savings of $46.97.

+* $14.16 for the blood collection procedure itself (annotated as `collj ven bld vnpnxr`; I had to Google to map it).
+This comprises a raw cost of $20 and in network savings of $5.84.